Western Zhou: Ancestral sacrifice

+In myriads and tens of myriads.

+Drums and bells sound to mark the conclusion of the rites and to escort the impersonator from the temple, marking the return of the spirits to heaven.

+Many inscriptions describe ceremonies in which the king conferred honours or appointments taking place in temples dedicated to royal ancestors.
+These temples are often described as being part of the palace, further emphasizing their dual religious and administrative functions.

 Arts

 Western Zhou arts initially followed Late Shang models, but later incorporated external forms, especially from the south, and developed new styles.

 Several concurrent changes at the beginning of the late Western Zhou have been interpreted as reflecting a revolution in ritual practice.

 Bronze vessels

 The most common vessels throughout the period were the basin and cauldron.

 They were also the vessels most likely to carry long inscriptions.

 Vessels of the early Western Zhou were elaborations of Late Shang designs, featuring high-relief decor, often with pronounced flanges, and made extensive use of the taotie motif.

 Wine vessels such as goblets and pouring vessels continued to be produced, but would largely disappear in later periods.

 and were usually cast in matching sets.

 The earliest were elevated on a base.

 Over time, vessels became less flamboyant.

 By the mid-10th century BC (middle Western Zhou), the taotie had been replaced by pairs of long-tailed birds facing each other.

 Vessels shrank, and their profile became simpler.

 New types were the vase and vessel.

 vessels of this period tend to have covers.

 New types of vessel began to be introduced during the early 9th century BC, initially in western Shaanxi, then quickly spreading throughout the Wei valley.

 These new types, which were grouped in large sets, possibly reflect a change in Zhou ritual practice.

 Animal decorations were replaced by geometric forms such as ribbing and bands of lozenge shapes.

 Conversely, legs and handles became larger and more elaborate, and were often topped with animal heads.